LiamJCates/Programming-Notes/C++/Syntax/Overloading.md

 The operator_symbol in this case could be any of the several operator types that the programmer can define.
 It could be + (addition) or && (logical AND) and so on.

+When overloading an operator, keep the following in mind:
+1. You cannot change the precedence of an operator.
+2. The associativity cannot be changed.
+(For example, the associativity of the arithmetic operator addition is from left to right, and it cannot be changed.)
+3. Default parameters cannot be used with an overloaded operator.
+4. You cannot change the number of parameters an operator takes.
+5. You cannot create new operators.
+Only existing operators can be overloaded.
+6. The operators that cannot be overloaded are:
+. .* :: ?: sizeof
+7. The meaning of how an operator works with built-in types, such as int, remains the same.
+That is, you cannot redefine how operators work with built-in data types.
+8. Operators can be overloaded either for objects of the user-defined types, or for a combination of objects of the user-defined type and objects of the built-in type.

 Overloadable/Non-overloadable Operators